Useless or Useful? You Decide.

 Frequently Asked Questions

-How does Philemon apply to the church today?
+How does this apply to rural churches?

-Where can I find more resources on Philemon?
+Where can we find more resources?